 Monoamine oxidase inhibitors (anti-depressants).
 Some MAOIs can have dangerous side effects for dogs that have recently ingested cheese products.
 One well-tolerated drug is Clomicalm.

-Although not available in all areas, a Certified Applied Animal Behaviourist (CAAB) or a board-certified veterinary behaviorist may help a dog via one-on-one desensitization and conditioning training.
-This is often expensive but has worked with some dogs.
+Although unavailable in all areas, a Certified Applied Animal Behaviourist (CAAB) or a board-certified veterinary behaviorist may help a dog via one-on-one desensitization and conditioning training.
+This is often expensive, but has worked with some dogs.

 Should You Get Another Pomeranian Dog?

 We never advise someone to take on the responsibility of a second dog for this reason alone.
-However, if you’ve wanted another dog and have given careful thought to the cost and time involved with having multiple pets, this does often help.
+However, if you’ve wanted another dog and have carefully considered the cost and time involved with having multiple pets, this does often help.

 Final Thoughts on Dealing With Pomeranian Separation Anxiety

 If your Pomeranian is experiencing separation anxiety, there are things you can do to help.
-First, try gradually getting them used to being away from you by starting with short absences and working up to longer ones.
+Try gradually getting them used to being away from you by starting with short absences and working up to longer ones.

-With patience and effort, you should be able to help your Pomeranian overcome their separation anxiety.
+You should be able to help your Pomeranian overcome their separation anxiety with patience and effort.

 Has your Pom ever suffered from separation anxiety?
 What methods did you use to help them feel better?